 Originally for four channels, an essential factor in this piece was the ‘composition of space.’
 I sought to translate ‘emotional space’ into physical ‘acoustic space.’
 Feelings like fear and distress are placed closer than those expressing hope and dreams.
 The movements of the sounds in the hall have a direct relation to their transformation processes.

-Die zerschlagene Stimme was realized in 1990-91 in the studio of Klang Projekte Weimar and first performed in the original 4-track version on 13 September 1991 during the Festival 4.Tage Neuer Musik (Weimar, Germany).
+Die zerschlagene Stimme was realized in 1990-91 in the studio of Klang Projekte Weimar and first performed in the original 4-channel version on 13 September 1991 during the Festival 4.Tage Neuer Musik (Weimar, Germany).
 Die zerschlagene Stimme was awarded the Hanns-Eisler-Prize of Radio Deutschlandsender Kultur (Berlin, 1991).

 - September 13, 1991, Tage Neuer Musik in Weimar: Concert, Weimar (Germany)

 The Event Calendar